Water And Wastewater Technology - Thompson Rivers University

 XWTP 0960 Secondary Wastewater Treatment

-This course provides an in-depth look into the wastewater treatment processes and components and focuses on secondary wastewater treatment.
+This course provides an in-depth look into wastewater treatment processes and components, focusing on secondary wastewater treatment.
 Areas of study include descriptions of treatment processes and components for secondary treatment.
-Upon completion of the course the student should be able to understand and explain secondary wastewater treatment.
+Upon completion of the course, the student should be able to understand and explain secondary wastewater treatment.

 XWTP 0970 Advanced Wastewater Treatment

-This course provides an in-depth look into the wastewater treatment processes and components focusing on advanced wastewater treatment.
-Areas of study include advance treatment targets and processes.
-Students will also learn about operation and maintenance as well as emerging issues and technologies including energy recovery, greenhouse gases, climate change and endocrine disrupting compounds.
+This course provides an in-depth look into the wastewater treatment processes and components, focusing on advanced wastewater treatment.
+Areas of study include advanced treatment targets and processes.
+Students will also learn about operation and maintenance as well as emerging issues and technologies including energy recovery, greenhouse gases, climate change, and endocrine disrupting compounds.

 XWTP 0980 Wastewater Residuals